info@mosquitoprosnh.com 603-778-1471 Exeter, NH Gilford, NH Campton, NH

 If ticks are part of your story, grassy areas inside the perimeter need the conversation on tick control because ticks use those blades differently than mosquitoes use shrub faces.
 Many families run both on one schedule.

-Practical weekend habits that support the barrier
+Practical weekend habits

-• Trim the lowest skirts of dense shrubs so air can move and technicians can see stems.
+• Trim the lowest skirts of dense shrubs so air can move

-• Rake leaves out from under stairs and porches when you can do it without rushing.
+• Rake leaves out from under stairs and porches when you can

-• Keep hose bibs from dripping into hidden corners under decks.
+• Keep hose bibs from dripping into hidden corners under decks

 ← Back to Blog